eigenmiao/Rickrack/README.md

 # License
 ## License for Rickrack
 Rickrack is a free software, which is distributed in the hope that it will be useful, but without any warranty.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
-See the [GNU General Public License 3.0 (GPL 3.0)](https://www.gnu.org/licenses/) for more details.
+See the [GNU General Public License 3.0 (GPLv3)](https://www.gnu.org/licenses/) for more details.

 All images, documents and translations in Rickrack [code repository](https://github.com/eigenmiao/Rickrack) are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike License 4.0 (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless stating additionally.